quil-lang/quilc/src/contrib/tweedledum/README.md

 The Quil compiler (quilc), being a compiler of quantum programs, must be able to operate on the group of unitary matrices.
 In the general case, quilc produces efficient and optimized output that can be run on some QPU architecture.
-In some cases, however, quilc may produce non-optimal output.
+Often times, however, quilc produces inefficient output.

 ## How quilc compiles the Toffoli gate

-Take for example the compilation of the [Toffoli gate](https://en.wikipedia.org/wiki/Toffoli_gate) (also known as the controlled-controlled-not gate).
-It is known that the Toffoli gate -- itself being gate of three qubits -- can be decomposed some number of 1-qubit gates (rotations, etc.) and a minimum of six 2-qubit gates (e.g. controlled-not).
+Take for example the compilation of the [Toffoli gate](https://en.wikipedia.org/wiki/Toffoli_gate) (also known as the `CCNOT`).
+It is known that the Toffoli gate --- itself being gate of three qubits
+--- can be decomposed some number of 1-qubit gates (rotations, etc.) and a minimum of six 2-qubit gates (e.g. controlled-not).
 So does quilc give optimal output when compiling `CCNOT 2 1 0`?
 Check it out:

 ```common-lisp
 (print-parsed-program (compiler-hook (parse-quil "CCNOT 2 1 0") (build-nq-fully-connected-chip 3 :architecture '(:CNOT))))